Last Updated on

 - For the best results, do this workout routine one time a week, along with my Total Transformation Program.

 - Avoid doing this workout more than 1 time in a week!
-Alternate with other hip, thigh and butt workouts (linked below) instead.
+Alternate with your other hip, thigh and butt workouts (linked below) instead.

 When you’re done rocking this workout, leave me a comment and let me know if you felt the burn.